 'Martha', the central character in the story 'The Scholarship Jacket' is a character of mixed feelings.
 She is sensitive, bold and brilliant.
-She is 14 years old and an eighth grade student maintaining a consistent 'A' level since her first grade.
+She is a Mexican-American girl of 14 years of age, and an eighth grade student at the Texas school.
+She has maintained a consistent 'A' level since her first grade.
 She is in every sense qualified enough to win the prestigious scholarship jacket, an award to the class valedictorian of her school.